hongyue17/data_analysis_portfolio/README.md

 <br>

 ## Portfolio Projects
 ### Analysing Unhealthy Shopping Patterns at ASDA Morley: Consumer Profiling Based on Basket Types and Geographical Distribution
-**Code:** [Link to the repository or Jupyter notebook] **Description:** Brief description of the project, objectives, and results.
+**Code:** [Link to the repository or Jupyter notebook] **Description:** Utilised Python, including scikit-learn for statistical and machine learning techniques, to explore, clean, and process over 1 million transactional data entries from the ASDA Morley store.
+Applied ETL processes and K-means clustering to segment customer purchases into distinct health-based profiles, revealing critical consumer behaviors and geographical trends.
+Enhanced the K-means clustering silhouette score by 54.8%, from 0.42 to 0.65, by selecting optimal features and using Mahalanobis distance to remove outliers.
+The insights gained from this comprehensive analysis informed ASDA's marketing strategies and supported urban health policy development.
 **Skills:** List of skills utilized and developed in the project.
-**Technology:** Tools and technologies used.
+**Technology:** Python, Pandas, Numpy, Seaborn, Matplotlib, Statsmodels Stats.

 ### Utilising Generative AI to Produce Property Investment Reports for Homebuyers
 **Code:** [Link to the repository or Jupyter notebook]